Housing for Health – the guide

 A3.2 Fire and smoke detection

 It is a compulsory requirement in all states and territories that, in the construction of new houses and during major renovations, mains powered smoke alarms are fitted.
-Survey data shows that there has been an increase in both the proportion of houses with smoke alarms fitted (from 45% of houses to 57%) and the proportion of houses with at least one smoke alarm working (from 28% to 36%) since 2006.
-Still the recent numbers show well below 50% of the houses tested have no adequate means of fire detection.
+Survey data shows that there has been a significant increase in both the proportion of houses with smoke alarms fitted (from 45% of houses to 51%) and the proportion of houses with at least one smoke alarm working (from 36% to 61%) since 2013 to 2024.
+Still the recent numbers show that 18% of the houses tested have no adequate means of fire detection.
 From other sections of the Guide we know these houses are older, crowded, subject to harsh environmental conditions.
 The combination of these factors make the lack of fire detection more critical.

 When working properly, smoke alarms can save lives.
 However, false alarms can be annoying, and because of this some people disable or remove their smoke alarms.
 It is important to locate the smoke alarms where false alarms are less likely and to choose a smoke alarm that is suited to the room and the environment in which it is used.